 “Having seen your love in the print of your hand, now I want to savour it in the tenor of your tone,” he coaxed her.

 She smiled with satisfaction, but read with inhibition.

-I wonder why I feel so diffident to find words to express that by which I breathe my life, is it not our love that helps me live.
-Perhaps, a woman prefers to preserve her love in the recess of her heart, as if its exposure, even to her lover, deprives it of its pristine purity.
+I wonder why I feel so diffident to find words to express that by which I breathe life, is it not our love that helps me live.
+Maybe, a woman prefers to preserve her love in the recess of her heart, as if its exposure, even to her lover, deprives it of its pristine purity.
 You know, I didn’t have any inhibitions turning nude that night, before your very eyes, that too on my own.
 So, isn’t it strange that I should struggle now to bare my heart, in spite of your command!
 It looks like the emotions of my love are closer to my heart than the feelings of my frame, if not, how could have I steered clear of all those temptations for the appointment with our fulfillment?
 Oh what a destiny!

 All the same, I can feel your desire to behold our love in my hand, having seen it through my eyes.
 But be certain that whichever way you look at it, you will still find me fulfilled.
 If I could make you feel likewise, I would have a purpose to live, and a cause to die for.
 Don’t you pull faces (she paused to see his face and found it aglow) I know what our love means to you too.

 Thanks to our union, I have a revelation, as I find it hard to relive the sexual ecstasy I’ve experienced with you; the sensual pleasure of your touch has come to stay in my consciousness.
-It is as though the softness of your skin has seeped into my flesh.
+It is as though the softness of your skin has seeped through my flesh.

-I wait - to meet and mate.
+I’m in wait - to meet and mate.

 Yours ever, by heart and soul,

 “I’m eager,” he said.

 “Oh, my Roopa,” he sputtered at length.